gabelula/rust-workshop/README.md

 ### Feedback

-If you participate in the workshop on 2/20, please give us [feedback](https://docs.google.com/forms/d/1CCeSvJcjrrRw0brzeQzmsRkiKQFJLh5k5pzywp-ngvI/viewform) about how it went
+If you participate in the workshop on 2/20, please give us [feedback](https://docs.google.com/forms/d/1CCeSvJcjrrRw0brzeQzmsRkiKQFJLh5k5pzywp-ngvI/viewform) about how it went.

 ## License